 ♠ Official Rules for Cutthroat Spades ♠

-Cutthroat Spades is a three player tournament game, in which each player bids and plays for himself in the course of several games called a tourney.
-A standard deck of 52 cards is used of the common suits Spades, Hearts, Clubs, and Diamonds.
+Cutthroat Spades is a solo tournament game, in which each player bids and plays for himself in the course of several games called a tourney.
+For three-handed spades a standard deck of 52 cards is used of the common suits Spades, Hearts, Clubs, and Diamonds.
 However, the 2 of Clubs is put aside and not used.
 So this gives 12 cards for Clubs, and 13 for each other suit.

 Cards are drawn to see who will be the dealer to start the tourney, with the highest card winning the deal.
 The next highest player sits to the dealers left and is the first to bid and play.
 Players continue to sit in order of their drawn card's value.
 Ties are re Each player is dealt 17 cards in turn, starting with the player to the dealer's left, the dealer deals each player 17 cards in turn.

 The player to the dealers left starts the bid.
 Bidding involves looking over your hand and deciding how many tricks you think you can capture.
 Pirates refer to tricks as marks.